aritrasinha108/impresario-prod/README.md

 # For Mentees in NITK Winter of code.
 - Create a branch from ```dev``` with ```<frontend/backend>-<your name>```.
 The command is  ```git checkout -b <name of your branch> dev```.
 - Make your changes in this branch and push them.
-- Create a PR to merge it with dev and request a review to all the mentors.
+- Create a PR to merge it with main and request a review to all the mentors.